pulumi/pulumi-hugo/themes/default/content/resources/real-world-platform-engineering-spot-netapp-pulumi/index.md

 # Content for the left hand side section of the page.
 main:
     # Webinar title.
-    title: Real-World Platform Engineering with Spot by NetApp and Pulumi
+    title: Microsoft AKS Engineering at Scale with Spot and Pulumi

     event_type: workshop # workshop | event